aayushpi/aayushdotfyi/src/posts/a-simple-post.md

 tags:
   - principles
 ---
-Three things I hope to do more in 2020:
+Some things I hope to do more in 2020:

 * Slow down, do it again.
 * Don't forget to celebrate the effort.